caleorourke/orange/essentials.md

 # Introducing New Processes

-Transforming processes is fundamental to the {{site.github.title}}.
+Transforming processes is fundamental to Orange.
 Each one needs to be built on the premise of having __visibility__, __consistency__, and __boundaries__.
 Once you have those in place, then it's just a matter of defining, testing, reworking, and adopting them incrementally to improve your way of working.

 To get started, first you'll need to: